kswoll/npeg/README.md

 var domain = domain + '.' + word | word;
 ```

 This fails because we are trying to use domain before we have finished declaring it.
 An alternative approach is to define a class that represents your syntax, and this is called a grammar.
 A grammar is composed of a series of instance methods that return an Expression.
 Each method represents a nonterminal.
-(We created a nonterminal in the above example when we called `.Name("digit"))`.
+(We created a nonterminal in the above example when we called `.Capture("digit"))`.
 A grammar for the above domain pattern would be:

 ``` c#
 public class DomainGrammar : Grammar<DomainGrammar>